 Abuse thrives in an atmosphere of secrecy and taboo.
 The Stop it Now!
 UK & Ireland campaign aims to stop child sexual abuse by encouraging abusers and potential abusers to seek help and by giving adults the information they need to protect children effectively.
 Stop it Now! believes sexual abuse is preventable and challenges adults to create a society that no longer tolerates the sexual abuse of children.

 If you have been subjected to male rape or sexual abuse, one of your biggest challenges will be taking the decision to talk to someone.
 At Survivors UK we know this can seem an enormous and daunting step.
 Anxiety and fear are among the most common emotions experienced by the abused.
 But these feelings do become easier and people can, and do, successfully go on to explore their past and its links with today in making sense of recurring problems.
-The helpline is for adult men (18 and over) who have experienced childhood sexual abuse, adult sexual assault or rape, as well as their partners and carers.
-Sometimes callers may feel confused and are not sure if they have been sexually assaulted or not, but our helpline is still here to support you.
-We offer emotional support by telephone, but if you call our helpline and we’re not the right service for you, we’ll do our best to point you in the right direction.
+We offer emotional support by our Chat Service and SMS and we’ll do our best to point you in the right direction.

 NAPAC (National Association of People Abuse in Childhood)